 For more information about the bookshop, call Martha-Lynn Corner at 804.288.2867.

 Gary Jones recommends several books each time he teaches an Inquirers Class for those who are new to the Episcopal Church, or those who are interested in learning more about it.
-These include the "beach books" mentioned above, as well as the following:
+These include:

 Those Episkopols by Dennis Maynard